cbueche/Agent-Jones/README.md

 Agent-Jones is a web-service used to configure and retrieve info from Cisco devices.
 Mostly switches, but it could as well be used for routers.
 Its goal is to serve as a back-end for nice GUIs and collectors applications.
-As such, it does't have has any GUI.
+As such, it doesn't have any GUI.

 The wholestuff is written in Python, using the [Flask](http://flask.pocoo.org/) micro-framework, and a very nice SNMP lib for Python called snimpy [1](http://vincent.bernat.im/en/blog/2013-snimpy.html), [2](https://github.com/vincentbernat/snimpy).